-“Let me explain to you how acupuncture works.
-Acupuncture works in a series of treatments.
+“Acupuncture works best in a series of treatments.
 You can never have acupuncture treatments too close together, but you can have them too far apart.
-It works cumulatively and we want to continue building on your progress.”
+It works cumulatively, and we want to continue building on your progress.

-“If we treat you today, but then before your next appointment, a week later, your symptoms slowly start to creep back in... so by the time we treat you again we’re at square one, then we went too far between the first appointments.
+If we treat you today, but then your next appointment is a week later, and in the meantime your symptoms slowly start to creep back in, then we went too long between appointments, and you’re back at square one.
 We’ll be stuck in this see-saw of your symptoms improving, then getting worse, then improving, and getting worse.
-We don’t want this, we want your symptoms to slowly improve, and improve, and improve.”
+We don’t want this—we want your symptoms to slowly improve, and improve, and improve.

-“In order to accomplish this, I’ll need to see you twice a week for the first 1-2 weeks.
-After that as long as your symptoms are improving and staying at that level of improvement between appointments, then we’ll back off to once per week.
-As long as your symptoms continue to stay stable between appointments we’ll keep treating you once per week, but if they start to creep back in during that week then I want you to contact me and we’ll get you in the office ASAP for an appointment so we don’t lose ground on all of our progress.”
+In order to accomplish this, I’ll need to see you twice a week for the first 1-2 weeks.
+After that, as long as your symptoms keep improving and maintaining those gains between appointments, then we’ll back off to once per week.
+As long as your symptoms continue to stay stable between appointments, we’ll keep treating you once per week, but if they start to creep back in during that week, then I want you to contact me and we’ll get you in the office ASAP for an appointment so we don’t lose ground on all of our progress.

-“Once the symptoms are basically gone, then we’ll go into tune up mode where I have my patient come in every 2-3 weeks to check in and I have all of my patients come in at least once per month for their tune up treatment.”
+Once the symptoms are basically gone, then we’ll go into tune-up mode, where you’ll come in every 2-3 weeks to check in.
+I have all of my patients come in at least once per month for their tune-up treatment.”

 The first appointment will be an hour.
 I will be checking the overall state of your health and investigate your main complaint.
 A treatment strategy will be devised and then, I will perform the treatment.
 Lastly, I will make recommendations on any further treatments you might need.